This guide will show you the behind the scenes design of a train the trainer course.

-Ultimately, it is your own organisation’s needs that should determine what the best formats are for you to teach capable new trainers.
+Ultimately, it is your own organization’s needs that should determine what the best formats are for you to teach capable new trainers.
 For this reason, you should not spare running a proper needs assessment before jumping into the exciting work of designing a course agenda.

 And that’s about it!

-That’s it for this train-the-trainer design guide.
+That’s it for this train the trainer design guide.
 Now, we’d like to hear from you:

-Do you have any questions about designing train-the-trainer courses?
+Do you have any questions about designing train the trainer courses?
 Anything specific about this 7-day course template?